Jcoomber6/DA401/README.md

 ### Hospital Dataset
 #### 5. CentersForMedicareAndMedicaidServicesFacilities Hospitals.csv
 * Data from the Health Resources and Services Administration (HRSA) to assess the number of hospitals and providers.
-* The number of hospitals is important in relation to provider access and telehealth use.
+* The number of hospitals is important in relation to accessible resources.
 * Merged with Medicare Telehealth Trends.csv based on state.

 ### Tranportation Dataset